-Have you ever heard of Raspberry Pi or seen a Raspberry Pi but not knowing what it means or do?
-No worries as today we are going to answer all of your questions about the Raspberry Pi today!
+Have you ever heard of Raspberry Pi or seen a Raspberry Pi but have no idea what it means or does?
+No worries – as today we are going to answer all of your questions about the Raspberry Pi today!

 The content of this blog will cover:

 - What can you do with the Raspberry Pi?

 - Types of Raspberry Pi available now

 - Raspberry Pi Software

 To put it in simple terms, the Raspberry Pi is a computer itself!